samrushing/irken-compiler/docs/lib/core.md

 ## sys [record]
 type: `{argv=(vector string) argc=int}`

-A record containing the programs arguments upon invocation.
+A record containing the program's command-line arguments upon startup.
 Note: when running under the VM, `argv[0]` is silently removed so that the bytecode file appears as `argv[0]`.